 SAN FRANCISCO -- Licensing is an age-old problem for Veritas Software Inc. users, but the company appears, at least, to be acknowledging the issue now.
 CEO Gary Bloom said during his keynote speech at the company's user show Monday that he has a dedicated team working on fixing the model.

-A storage administrator from Banknorth Inc. plucked up the courage to ask Bloom during a Q&A session when
+A storage administrator from Banknorth Inc. plucked up the courage to ask Bloom during a Q&A session

 this will happen, prompting a round of applause from the 3,400 attendees at the show.

 Unlike other software companies, Veritas has no way of tracking user licenses, so when a customer calls up and asks for a list of how many it has, Veritas can't help them.

 "It's a big problem, we had one customer paying support on 25% of licenses that weren't even deployed," said Ken Cruise, president of Austin, Texas-based reseller, Teqsys Inc. The firm has around 250 Veritas customers and even sells a service to track Veritas licenses.
 "Sometimes it takes us weeks to track down which ones are deployed and which ones aren't -- customers don't have time for this," Cruise said.

 Bloom said that Veritas hears this problem "loud and clear" and is working on simplifying its model.
 "It's hard to articulate dates on a road map but we understand that key management is an issue," he said.

 Pricing is also a problem